 Though not strictly artisan baking, many bakers add a few extra ingredients that aid the fermentation process.
 Common ones are vinegar, bean flour, malt flour and ascorbic acid.

 These do variable things like improving keeping quality of reducing the bulk fermentation time.
-You can find out more about common bread improvers in this article:
+You can find out how to use dough conditioners in a dedicated article.

 Is fermentation important to bake bread?